 Professional Background

-Carlos Mendes is a Partner and Co-Chair of the Commercial Real Estate Practice Group and Chair of the Craft Breweries Practice at Singleton Urquhart Reynolds Vogel LLP.
+Carlos Mendes is a Partner and the Chair of the Commercial Real Estate Practice Group at Singleton Urquhart Reynolds Vogel LLP.
+He leads a team of dedicated and highly experienced legal professionals who work collaboratively to provide responsive and creative legal services and strategic advice.

-Carlos’ main area of practice is institutional real estate, with a particular focus on assisting governmental and quasi-governmental institutions in the development and financing of social and supportive housing and educational facilities.
-Carlos understands the complexities that industry players face as they work with public and private partners to realize their unique operational visions, and he relays this experience in the strategic legal advice he provides to his clients.
+Carlos’ main area of practice is institutional real estate, with a particular focus on assisting governmental and quasi-governmental institutions in the development and financing of social and supportive housing, educational facilities, and transit-oriented communities.
+Carlos understands the complexities that industry players face as they work with public and private partners to realize their unique operational visions, and he relays this experience in the strategic and legal advice he provides to his clients.

 Education